 University of Rochester - Simon Business School; National Bureau of Economic Research

-We quantify how much nonfundamental movements in stock prices affect firm decisions.
-We estimate a dynamic investment model in which firms can finance with equity, cash, or debt.
+We estimate a dynamic investment model in which firms finance with equity, cash, or debt.
 Misvaluation affects equity values, and firms optimally issue and repurchase overvalued and undervalued shares.
-The funds flowing to and from these activities come from either investment, dividends, or net cash.
+The funds flowing to and from these activities come from investment, dividends, or net cash.
 The model fits a broad set of data moments in large heterogeneous samples and across industries.
-Our estimation results imply that firms respond to misvaluation by adjusting financing more than investment.
+Our parameter estimates imply that misvaluation induces larger changes in financial policies than investment.
+The investment responses are strongest for small firms but nonetheless modest.
 Managers' rational responses to misvaluation increase shareholder value by up to 3%.

 Keywords: equity misvaluation, financing, investment